Wambui-123/Amazing-blog/README.md

 Yvonne Muthui

 # Description
-A flask application that has people can post, delete and comment on blogs.
+A flask application that has people can post, delete and comment on blogs that they desire from there own account and can view for others as well.
+It also auto generates quotes every time you login in to your blog.

 ## User Story ( BDD )
 The user would like to.... :
-+  to see various news sources on the homepage of the application.
++  to see various blogs on the homepage of the application.
-+ select a news source and see all news articles from the selected news source in the application.
++  see all blogs that have been posted by me and others in the application.
-+  see the image, description and the time a news article was created.
++  update my profile.
-+ click on an article and read the full article on the source website.
++  delete a post i no longer want.

 ## [Live Link](https://amazinggggggg.herokuapp.com/quote) click to view